meshcloud/meshcloud-docs/docs/meshcloud.customer.md

 Before a meshCustomer may be deleted, a check is performed to verify the following:

-- all meshProjects in the meshCustomer have been deleted.
-This means, that they are not only [marked for deletion](meshcloud.project.md#delete-a-meshproject), but that they have [actually been deleted](administration.projects.md#delete-projects) in the platforms.
+- all meshProjects in the meshCustomer have been deleted
 - all published Service Brokers in the meshCustomer have been [deactivated](meshstack.meshmarketplace.development.md#deactivation-of-service-brokers)

 The deletion can be performed only by the Customer Owners!
-You can delete the customer under **Settings** > **Danger Zone** in the customer control plane.
+You can delete the customer under **Danger Zone** in the customer control plane.
 You will be asked for confirmation and a deletion reason when you click the button.

 Note : The deletion of a customer can not be reversed!